 and Philip H. Knight Professor Emeritus of Management in the Graduate

 School of Business, Stanford University.
-He is the chairman of an independent
+He is the chairperson of an independent

 Commission on Growth and Development, which was created in 2006 to focus on